 There are many variations of Irish soda bread that have been created over the years.
 This one is the traditional one and soon I will share the other one we make with caraway seeds and raisins.

-My husband and I both have some Irish heritage in our family linkage.
-We love some Irish soda bread, as well as corn beef and cabbage.
+My husband and I both have some Irish heritage in our family lineage.
+We love some Irish soda bread, as well as corn beef, and cabbage.
 The boys love Irish soda bread too!
 They love corn beef, but even telling them that dinosaurs eat lettuce, they will not touch the cabbage.

 The History of Irish Soda Bread: